Trust Means EVERYTHING To Your Business

 2. Share leadership on the team.

-3. Provide ongoing feedback on progress.
+3. Provide ongoing feedback on progress and business structure.

-4. Readjust meetings to create more openness, sharing of feedback, creative thinking and risk taking.
+4. Read just meetings to create more openness, sharing of feedback, creative thinking and risk taking.

 5. Share ideas with the team or with an individual on what needs to be done and then ask for voluntary participation to make it happen.

 6. Encourage team members to share mistakes so that everyone can learn from it.
+Make this a key part of your business practices.

 7. Use a problem solving and decision making process that everyone can follow individually and as a group.